16 Dead After Road Crash Involving Ambulance and Bus From Kumasi

 Ghana road crash data from 2025

-Ghana recorded 2,949 road crash fatalities in 2025, bringing the total number of people killed on the roads to 63,599 since 1991.
+Meanwhile, Ghana has recorded 2,949 road crash fatalities in 2025, bringing the total number of people killed on the roads to 63,599 since 1991.

-The 2025 deaths marked Ghana’s highest-ever reported road fatality cases in a single year, a situation the National Road Safety Authority said was a wake-up call for stronger stakeholder collaboration to stem the tide.
+The 2025 deaths marked the highest-ever reported road fatality cases in a single year, a situation the National Road Safety Authority said was a wake-up call for stronger stakeholder collaboration to stem the tide.

 According to the latest road traffic crash statistics, the deaths comprised 2,352 males and 597 females.